NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/FirmwareConfiguration.rst

 #.
 Use ``42`` as the value for ``CONFIG_AWS_IOT_SEC_TAG``.

-After completing the configuration, compile the firmware either :ref:`using your own development environment <firmware-building>` or :ref:`using Docker <firmware-building-docker>` and then :ref:`create the device credentials <aws-device-credentials>`.
+After completing the configuration, compile the firmware either :ref:`using your own development environment <firmware-aws-building>` or :ref:`using Docker <firmware-aws-building-docker>` and then :ref:`create the device credentials <aws-device-credentials>`.

 .. note::